bacontime/games-mirror/rules/tricktaking-thecrew-missions.md

 1. 22 tasks. *A failed task doesn't end the mission.
 Try to fulfill as many as you can.*
 2. 4+ tasks; *No communication.
 If successful, restart and +1 task.
 Try to go as far as possible.*
 3. 5 tasks. *Tasks can't be fulfilled until the 3rd trick.
 If sucessful, restart and tasks can't be fulfilled until 4th trick, etc. Try to go as far as possible.*
 4. *Every 9 card must win a trick.
-If successful, restart, but now every 7 must win a trick.*
+If successful, restart, but now every 8 must win a trick. etc. Try to go as far as possible.*

 ---